weareplanet/commercetools-planet-integration/docs/integration-guide.md

 ## How It All Works

 The connector consists of a commercetools API extension and hosted lambda functions interacting with Datatrans.
-Your front end will solely communicate with Datatrans by writing and reading from/to commercetools objects.
+Your frontend will solely communicate with Datatrans by writing and reading from/to commercetools objects.
 Commercetools provides some of the objects the connector requires by default.
 On top of that, you will submit custom objects and fields we introduced to support our flows.

 When data is passed in these objects, our API extension intercepts the data and calls the relevant Datatrans APIs.
-In addition, synchronous and asynchronous response data is received by the connector and written to commercetools objects to be consumed by your front end.
+In addition, synchronous and asynchronous response data is received by the connector and written to commercetools objects to be consumed by your frontend.

 We support the most common payment flows out-of-the-box.
 We use sensible default values for starting and working with transactions.
 If you need to process additional flows, you may read the [Datatrans documentation](https://docs.datatrans.ch) and specifically [Redirect & Lightbox integration](https://docs.datatrans.ch/docs/redirect-lightbox) to understand what is possible via the gateway and use low-level options to customize the connector to your liking.
 For most use cases, however, you will not need to implement this.

-## Environment Setup

-To deploy the connector, you will need access to an on-premise environment or a cloud setup running Node, e.g., Amazon Web Services (AWS).
-Please read the detailed [integration guide for the environment setup](environment-setup-guide.md).
-The connector requires Node.js 16 to work.

 ## Datatrans Setup